If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Cricket Wireless uses AT&T’s network for coverage.

-Cricket Wireless has 5G coverage on AT&T’s 5G networks.
+Cricket Wireless provides 5G coverage on AT&T’s 5G networks.

-AT&T currently has the largest 5G network in the United States.
+AT&T currently has the second largest 5G network in the United States right now.

 AT&T’s combination of a robust coverage footprint and reasonable data speeds have it ranking as the #1 best network in many states.